Metasurface Engineering with Tantalum Pentoxide-Coated Microspheres: Tailoring Optical Resonances and Enhancing Local Density of States: Experimental and numerical methods

 \subsection{Electromagnetic simulations}

 Two complementary numerical approaches were used.

-First, ultraviolet--visible transmission and reflection spectra of finite Ta$_2$O$_5$-coated PS lattices and reference structures were computed with a commercial finite-difference time-domain (FDTD) solver (Lumerical FDTD).\cite{Ansys} The simulated geometry consisted of a cluster of 94 closely packed PS spheres forming a hexagonal patch on a SiO$_2$ substrate, coated with a Ta$_2$O$_5$ layer of thickness $t_\mathrm{shell}$.
-PS spheres of $D = \SI{400}{nm}$, \SI{450}{nm}, and \SI{500}{nm} were modeled with refractive index $n = 1.59$, Ta$_2$O$_5$ with $n \approx 2.0$ in the visible, and the glass substrate with $n = 1.45$.
-Normal-incidence plane-wave excitation and perfectly matched layers along the surface normal were used; lateral boundaries were placed sufficiently far from the cluster to avoid spurious reflections.
+Transmission and reflection spectra of finite Ta$_2$O$_5$-coated PS lattices were computed with a commercial FDTD solver (Lumerical FDTD).\cite{Ansys} The geometry consisted of 94 hexagonally packed PS spheres on a SiO$_2$ substrate, coated with a Ta$_2$O$_5$ layer of thickness $t_\mathrm{shell}$.
+PS spheres were modeled with refractive index $n = 1.59$, Ta$_2$O$_5$ with $n \approx 2.0$, and the glass substrate with $n = 1.45$.
+Normal-incidence plane-wave excitation and perfectly matched layers boundaries were used.

-Second, local-emitter quantities were obtained with another time-domain Maxwell solver (Tidy3D).\cite{FlexcomputeTidy3D} We modeled a single unit cell of the hexagonal PS microsphere lattice on a semi-infinite SiO$_2$ substrate, with a conformal Ta$_2$O$_5$ shell of thickness $t_\mathrm{shell}$ surrounding the PS sphere upper halves.
-Periodic boundary conditions were applied laterally and perfectly matched layers along the surface normal.
+Local-emitter quantities were obtained with a periodic-cell time-domain Maxwell solver (Tidy3D).\cite{FlexcomputeTidy3D} A single unit cell of the hexagonal lattice on a semi-infinite SiO$_2$ substrate was modeled, with a conformal Ta$_2$O$_5$ shell of thickness $t_\mathrm{shell}$ surrounding the PS sphere upper halves, periodic lateral boundary conditions and perfectly matched layers along the surface normal.

-Classical electric dipoles were placed either on top of Ta$_2$O$_5$ caps (sphere apices) or in the valleys between neighboring caps, representing plausible emitter locations after spin-coating.
-For each position, we considered in-plane ($E_x$) and out-of-plane ($E_z$) dipole orientations.
-The total radiated power and the power crossing a plane above the metasurface were computed and compared to a reference dipole in a homogeneous host to extract $F_{\mathrm{p}}(\lambda)$ and $\beta_{\mathrm{top}}(\lambda)$ via Eqs.~\eqref{eq:Purcell} and \eqref{eq:beta}.
+Classical electric dipoles were placed either on Ta$_2$O$_5$ caps or in the valleys between neighbor caps, with in-plane ($E_x$) and out-of-plane ($E_z$) dipole orientations.
+The total radiated power and the power crossing a plane above the metasurface were compared to a reference dipole in a homogeneous host to extract $F_{\mathrm{p}}(\lambda)$ and $\beta_{\mathrm{top}}(\lambda)$ via Eqs.~\eqref{eq:Purcell} and \eqref{eq:beta}.
 Emission-weighted metrics $F_{\mathrm{p}}^{\mathrm{em}}$ and $F_{\mathrm{p,rad}}^{\mathrm{em}}$ were obtained by weighting with the measured Rh6G emission spectrum [Eqs.~\eqref{eq:Fpem} and \eqref{eq:Fpemrad}].

-These simulations were performed for the PS/Ta$_2$O$_5$ microsphere lattice geometries, using a PS sphere radius $R_\mathrm{sphere} = \SI{230}{nm}$ (corresponding to $D = \SI{460}{nm}$) and Ta$_2$O$_5$ shell thicknesses $t_\mathrm{shell} = \SI{10}{nm}, \SI{30}{nm}, \SI{50}{nm}, \SI{70}{nm}$.
-Such sets of simulations allow one to grasp how the single emitter's behaviors depend on their location and polarization with respect to the underlying surface.
-To further allow comparison with the performed experimental (ensemble) Purcell-factor measurements, a detailed averaging model was used, which is described in the Supporting Information (Sections~S2--S8).
-The single-emitter responses entering that model are summarized in Fig.~S3 (Emitter\_Analysis).
+Details of the emitter-placement averaging model used for comparison with ensemble Purcell-factor measurements are given in the Supporting Information (Sections S2-S8).